 Mortgage rates are on the rise, causing a bit of worry among aspiring homebuyers and current owners alike.
-Over the past year alone, the Bank of Canada has hiked its benchmark for the overnight rate three times: increasing it from 1% to 1.25% on January 17, to 1.5% on July 11, and to 1.75% on October 24.
+Over the past year alone, there have been three Bank of Canada interest rate hikes.
+The Bank of Canada interest rate increased from 1% to 1.25% on January 17, to 1.5% on July 11, and to 1.75% on October 24.

 As a result, the best five-year fixed rates have jumped in lockstep.